Mauya/health-enrol/README.md

 * Use Python Flask micro Framework which include standard folder static and templates.
 * Create a two page application, introduction and dashboard page
 * The data as a true reflection of data stored in the student records and downloaded and stored in MongoDB
-* Dashboard need dc.js, d3.js, crossfilter.js (third part js files) to build the front end UI and need also third part css files for styling the graphs and charts
+* Dashboard need dc.js, d3.js, crossfilter.js, intro.js (third part js files) to build the front end UI and need also third part css files for styling the graphs and charts

 ### Structure
 The structure of the project includes in the the static folder, vendor JavaScript libraries d3.js, dc.js, crossfilter.js etc and css files bootstrap.min.js, dc.css and keen-dashboards.css.
 The main project components include:
 * **the graph.js** which makes creating charts and graphs easy,
 * **health-enrol.py** to create routes and data connection, and
-* **the HTML templates**(index.html, main.html, dash.html) where tables and graphs are displayed
+* **the HTML templates**(index.html, main.html, dash.html) where charts and graphs are displayed

 ### Creating the Dashboard
 * Select  Python flask micro framework for the server and set up virtualenv to ensure other module are easily imported into  [Flask](http://flask.pocoo.org/)